 The FDA and comparable agencies in foreign countries impose substantial requirements on the introduction of new biologic and pharmaceutical products through lengthy and detailed preclinical and clinical testing procedures, sampling activities and other costly and time-consuming compliance procedures.
 Clinical trials are vigorously regulated and must meet requirements for FDA review and oversight and requirements under GCP guidelines.
 A new drug may not be marketed in the United States until the FDA has approved it.
 There can be no assurance that we will not encounter delays or rejections or that the FDA will not make policy changes during the period of product development and FDA regulatory review of each submitted BLA and NDA.
 A delay in obtaining or failure to obtain such approvals would have a material adverse effect on our business, financial condition and results of operations.
 Even if regulatory approval were obtained, it would be limited as to the indicated uses for which the product may be promoted or marketed.
 A marketed product, its manufacturer and the facilities in which it is manufactured are subject to continual review and periodic inspections.
 If marketing approval is granted, we would be required to comply with FDA requirements for manufacturing, labeling, advertising, record keeping and reporting of adverse experiences and other information.
 In addition, we would be required to comply with federal and state anti-kickback and other health care fraud and abuse laws that pertain to the marketing of pharmaceuticals.
-Failure to comply with regulatory requirements and other factors could subject us to regulatory or judicial enforcement actions, including product recalls or seizures, injunctions, withdrawal of the product from the market, civil penalties, criminal prosecution, refusals to approve new products and withdrawals of existing approvals, as well as enhanced product liability exposure, any of which could have a material adverse effect on our business, financial condition and results of operat trials, marketing approval, manufacturing and pricing.
+Failure to comply with regulatory requirements and other factors could subject us to regulatory or judicial enforcement actions, including product recalls or seizures, injunctions, withdrawal of the product from the market, civil penalties, criminal prosecution, refusals to approve new products and withdrawals of existing approvals, as well as enhanced product liability exposure, any of which could have a material adverse effect on our business, financial condition and results of operations.
+Sales of our products outside the United States will be subject to foreign regulatory requirements governing clinical trials, marketing approval, manufacturing and pricing.
 Non-compliance with these requirements could result in enforcement actions or penalties or could delay introduction of our products in certain countries.